-- 15) Inclusion of Existing Permit Exceptions for Annual Volume Maximums.
+- volume, the OE will, on a case-by-case scenario, determine an appropriate method for incorporating these Permit Exceptions. - 15) Inclusion of Existing Permit Exceptions for Annual Volume Maximums.
 Within a Development, individual parcel, or among parcels sharing a Well, all water rights issued as Permit Exceptions will be considered as part of the total additive maximum annual diverted volume, not to exceed 10 AF.
 Existing and future water rights purposed solely for stock are not included as part of the 10 AF cumulative maximum annual volume that is allowed before a permit is required.
-Ordinance, §§ 2-2-116 to -117; WP&P 22-117(12). - 16) Water Measurement for Permit Exceptions.
+Ordinance, §§ 2-2-116 to -117; WP&P 22-117(12).
+New Individual or Shared Domestic Allowances cannot aspire to the 10 AF volume, but are capped at 2.4 AF Ordinance, § 2-2-117 - 16) Water Measurement for Permit Exceptions.
 Mandatory water measurement is not necessarily required for cumulative Permit Exceptions with total additive maximum annual diverted volumes that are 10 AF or less. - 17) Reduction or Correction of a Water Right.
 An applicant may request that the OE consider reducing the volume of an existing Permit Exception, using a Request to Reduce or Correct a Water Right Record (OE Form 625F), to avoid exceeding the maximum annual volume limit of 10 AF. - 18) Phased Developments.
 For purposes of determining an area as defined as a Development or for defining what adjacent parcels as being affiliated, the date of September 17, 2021 (Effective Date) will be used.
 Any subdivision approved after this date will be considered a Development, regardless of phased subdivisions.
 The parcel boundary as of September 17, 2021, will serve as the controlling parcel boundary of a Development for purposes of determining cumulative total annual volume limitation for Permit Exceptions.
 Sale of individual parcels after this date does not alter the contiguous or closely grouped nature, or the same or affiliated ownership, of a Development. - 19) Maximum Number of Wells. - a) Individual and Shared Domestic Allowances are restricted to one Well. - b) Development Domestic Allowances are restricted to one Well per Home and/or Business.
-Ordinance, § 2-2-117(6)(e). - c) If one Well is inadequate, the applicant must provide justification for the need and receive OE approval to drill additional Well(s). - 20) Clarification for Developments.
+Ordinance, § 2-2-117(6)(e), and therefore may not exceed 5 wells. - c) If one Well is inadequate, the applicant must provide justification for the need and receive OE approval to drill additional Well(s). - 20) Clarification for Developments.
 For the definition of Development, Ordinance, § 1-1-104(16), the term "closely grouped" will mean those parcels with boundaries that are physically connected by edge to edge, corner to corner, or edge to corner.
 Separations of boundaries resulting from rights of way will be considered on a case-by-case basis by the OE. - 21) Additional Well Fee for Development Domestic Allowances.
-Each Well beyond one for a Development Domestic Allowance has an additional application filing fee, as set forth on Form 6DWF and in WP&P 10-102. - 22) Measurement Devices.
+Each Well beyond one for a Development Domestic Allowance has an additional application filing fee, t - 22) Measurement Devices.